tlswg/tls13-spec/draft-ietf-tls-tls13.md

   by a close_notify.
 This alert is generally a warning.

 no_renegotiation
-  Sent by the client in response to a ServerHello or by the server in response to a ClientHello after initial handshaking.
+  Sent by the client in response to a server hello or by the server in response to a client hello after initial handshaking.
 Versions of TLS prior to TLS 1.3 supported renegotiation of a previously established connection; TLS 1.3 removes this feature.
 This alert is always fatal.

 unsupported_extension
-: Sent by clients that receive an extended ServerHello containing an extension that they did not put in the corresponding ClientHello.
+: Sent by clients that receive an extended server Hello containing an extension that they did not put in the corresponding client hello.
   This alert is always fatal.
 {:br }